catgriffin85/pp4-serenity-escape-spa/README.md

 While testing I realised that when a user has no appointments booked and they click on the My Appointment page there is no messaging to advise there are no appointments to view.
 I updated my code to display messaging based on if the user had an appointment booked.
 The Leave us a Review button is also disabled if an appointment has not yet been booked.

+Another bug found during testing was an error message that appeared on the My Appointments page if an error was made on the Update Appointment form.
+I felt this would be confusing to a user as they would get a message advising there was an error and then another message just under it advising the change was successful.
+I removed the error message from my code to resolve this.

 <strong>Unfixed Bugs</strong>